geogardenclub/geogardenclub.github.io/docs/admin-guide/feature-management/chapters/manage-chapters.md

 <img width="300" src="/img/admin-guide/feature-management/chapters/manage-chapters.png"/>

+The Manage Chapters page uses the same interface for managing GGC entities: crops, families, prices, tags, and varieties.

 The Manage Chapters page allows you to create, and update chapters.
 Currently, there is no option to delete chapters.

 To create a new chapter, click the `+ Chapter` button.
 This will take you to the [Create Chapter](create) page.